alejandrodevs/rails_blog/README.md

     rails generate rails_blog:comments:views

-Implement the comments in that file.
+Implement post comments in that file.
 That view will be rendered in the post show view.

 ## Contributing